Mahad410/taotnpwaft/FORUM_RULES.md

 Don't challenge or attack others.
 The discussions and comments are meant to stimulate conversation not to create contention.
 Let others have their say, just as you may.

 Don't post commercial messages on any discussion list, resource library entry, or other area where others might see it.
-Contact people directly with product and service information if you believe itwould help them.
+Contact people directly with product and service information if you believe it would help them.

 Use caution when discussing products.
 Information posted on the lists and in the libraries is available for all to see, and comments are subject to libel, slander, and antitrust laws.